Back to The Beginning

 My interest in involuntarily childless men is in part due to my own sense of ‘broodiness’ and wish to become a father.
 I studied that motivation for my MA in Counselling (2008, The University of Manchester) dissertation and discovered there was very little information about men’s experience of childlessness.
 Intrigued by the absence of the male voice in the research surrounding reproduction I self-funded my MSc to try and find the level of ‘broodiness’ in adults in females and males, non-parents and parents.

 The results of my small mixed-methods MSc study found that there was little difference in the desire to become a parent between female and male childless individuals.
 That study also indicated that for some male participants not becoming a parent had a greater negative effect than reported by the female participants.
 My study helped me graduate with a Distinction in Research Methods (2009, The University of Manchester).

-I succesfully applied for a PhD studenstship at Keele University in 2010 to study the lived experience of older chidless men.
+I successfully applied for a PhD studentship at Keele University in 2010 to study the lived experience of older childless men.
 A summary of my PhD thesis can be found in the ‘Research’ section of this website.
 In that section are summaries of my MSc and MA dissertations.